EdBoraas/apache-docker/phalcon/README.md

 ## Simple Examples ##

-Assuming you have your app code at /home/jdoe/myapp/, the below will be sufficient to serve it.
+Assuming you have your app code at /home/jdoe/myapp/, with a public/ directory withinit suitable to act as the document root, then the below will be sufficient to serve it.
 Note that many Docker users encourage mounting data from a storage container, rather than directly from the filesyetem.

-- "You have arrived": `docker run -p 80:80 -p 443:443 -d eboraas/phalcon` and browse to the host's IP address using http or https
+- "It works!": `docker run -p 80:80 -p 443:443 -d eboraas/phalcon` and browse to the host's IP address using http or https
-- Serving your own app, with SSL support: `docker run -p 80:80 -p 443:443 -v /home/jdoe/myapp/:/var/www/phalcon/app/ -d eboraas/phalcon`
+- Serving your own app, with SSL support: `docker run -p 80:80 -p 443:443 -v /home/jdoe/myapp/:/var/www/phalcon/ -d eboraas/phalcon`
-- ... without SSL support: `docker -p 80:80 -v /home/jdoe/myapp/:/var/www/phalcon/app/ -d eboraas/phalcon`
+- ... without SSL support: `docker -p 80:80 -v /home/jdoe/myapp/:/var/www/phalcon/ -d eboraas/phalcon`
-- ... using non-standard ports: `docker -p 8080:80 -p 8443:443 -v /home/jdoe/myapp/:/var/www/phalcon/app/ -d eboraas/phalcon`
+- ... using non-standard ports: `docker -p 8080:80 -p 8443:443 -v /home/jdoe/myapp/:/var/www/phalcon/ -d eboraas/phalcon`